 - 1. Take a rectal temperature for a baseline.
-If the temp of the pup is below 95 degrees, there's a problem and the puppy needs to be slowly warmed before any other treatment.
+If the temp of the pup is below 96 degrees, there's a problem and the puppy needs to be slowly warmed before any other treatment.
 Put the puppy in your bra.
 Continue to monitor temp.

-- 2. While you're carrying the puppy around in your bra prepare and warm the incubator or prepare and warm the box.

-- 3. Raise the puppy's blood sugar level

-- 4. Support with warmed Sub Q fluids

-- 5. Nourishment

-- 6. Antibiotics

-- 7. Probiotics
+You can be warming and using handtowels too. - 2.
+While you're carrying the puppy around in your bra, prepare and warm the incubator or prepare and warm the box. - 3.
+Raise the puppy's blood sugar level with 2cc's karo syrup (golden syrup) rubbed on gums - 4.
+Support with warmed Sub Q fluids (a lump the size the pups head) - 5.
+Nourishment - 6.
+Antibiotics - 7.
+Probiotics